askforalfred/alfred/gen/README.md

 ## Replay Checks

-In parallel with generation, replay saved trajectories to check if the expert demonstrations are reproducable:
+In parallel with generation, replay saved trajectories to check if they are reproducable:

 ```bash
 $ python scripts/replay_checks.py --data_path data/new_trajs --in_parallel
 ```
-This will ensure that the interaction masks and expert actions are deterministic.
+This will ensure that the interaction masks and expert actions can be deterministically executed in THOR.

 ## Data Augmentation